YtvwlD/gophor/README.md

 - Add more files to file extension map

 Longterm:

+- Finish inline shell scripting support -- current thinking is to either perform a C fork very early on, or create a separate modules binary, and either way the 2 processes interact via some IPC method.
+Could allow for other modules too.

+- Rotating logs -- have a check on start for a file-size, rotate out if the file is too large.
+Possibly checks during run-time too?

+- Add last-mod-time to directory listings -- have global time parser object, maybe separate out separate global instances of objects (e.g. worker related, cache related, config related?)

 - TLS support -- ~~requires a rethink of how we're passing port functions generating gopher directory entries, also there is no definitive standard